I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndiscosendnetbufferlists.md

 Flags that define attributes for the send operation.
 The flags can be combined with a bitwise OR
      operation.
 To clear all of the flags, set this parameter to zero.
      <b>NdisCoSendNetBufferLists</b> supports the following flags:

+#### NDIS_SEND_FLAGS_DISPATCH_LEVEL

+The current IRQL is DISPATCH_LEVEL.
+For more information about this flag, see
+       <a href="https://msdn.microsoft.com/ac559f4f-0138-4b9a-8f1b-44a2973fd6a1">Dispatch IRQL Tracking</a>.

+#### NDIS_SEND_FLAGS_CHECK_FOR_LOOPBACK

+NDIS should check for loopback.
+By default, NDIS does not loop back data to the driver that
+       submitted the send request.
+An overlying driver can override this behavior by setting NDIS_SEND_FLAGS_CHECK_FOR_LOOPBACK.
+When this flag is set, NDIS identifies all of the NET_BUFFER structures that contain data that matches the receive criteria for the binding.
+NDIS indicates NET_BUFFER structures that match the criteria to the overlying driver.
+This flag does not affect checking for loopback, or looping back, on other bindings.

 ## Return Value